Normalizing Flows for Probabilistic Modeling and Inference: Applications

 Bayesian inference usually runs into such an obstacle when computing the posterior's normalizing constant or when computing expectations under the posterior.
 Below we summarize the use of flows for sampling, variational inference, and likelihood-free inference.

-\subsubsection{Importance and rejection sampling}
+\subsubsection{Importance and Rejection Sampling}

 \textit{Importance sampling} (IS) computes intractable integrals by converting them to an expectation under an auxiliary distribution $q(\veta)$: where $q(\veta)$ is a user-specified density function and $\hat{\veta}_{s}$ is a sample from $q(\veta)$.
+Clearly, IS requires both sampling and density evaluation.
+Since both operations are tractable for many flows, they make for an attractive model from which to construct the proposal.

-The practicality of the IS estimate crucially depends on the choice of proposal.
-If $q(\veta)$ is chosen such that its support does not contain $\pi(\veta)$'s, then the estimate can become impractical, suffering from devastating variance.
-On the other hand, if the proposal's support is too broad, then the estimator can suffer from sampling inefficiency. \citet{muller2019neural}, recognizing the importance of using expressive proposals, employ normalizing flows for $q(\veta)$.
-Importantly, IS requires both sampling and density evaluation, both of which are tractable for many flows.
-They discuss two alternatives to optimizing the flow's parameters.
-When $\pi(\veta)$ can be interpreted as an unnormalized density, the first is to minimize the KL divergence between the flow and the normalized target $\kl{q(\veta)}{p(\veta)}$ where $p(\veta) = \pi(\veta) / Z$ with $Z = \integral{\pi(\veta)}{\veta}$ being an intractable normalizing constant (equal to the very quantity we wish to compute).
-The constant $Z$, having no dependence on $\veta$, drops out of gradient-based optimization of the flow.
+\citet{muller2019neural} do just this: they implement $q(\veta)$ using normalizing flows.
+The practicality of IS crucially depends on the choice of proposal and thus the flow's parameters must be optimized. \citet{muller2019neural} discuss two strategies for fitting $q(\veta)$.
+When $\pi(\veta)$ can be interpreted as an unnormalized density, the first is to minimize the KL divergence between the normalized target and the flow: $\kl{p(\veta)}{q(\veta)}$ where $p(\veta) = \pi(\veta) / Z$ with $Z = \integral{\pi(\veta)}{\veta}$ being an intractable normalizing constant (equal to the very quantity that we wish to compute).
+While $\kl{p(\veta)}{q(\veta)}$ cannot be computed, IS can be used to compute the divergence's gradient with respect to the flow's parameters.
 The second is to minimize the variance of the IS estimator directly.
 When $\pi(\veta)$ is again an unnormalized density, this is equivalent to minimizing a $\chi^{2}$-divergence between the proposal and $p(\veta) = \pi(\veta) / Z$.
+Flows have also been used for the proposal distribution in similar ways by \citet{noe2019boltzmann} and \citet{wirnsberger2020lbar}.

 The related technique of \textit{rejection sampling} (RS) aims to draw samples from $p(\veta) = \pi(\veta) / Z$, where $\pi(\veta)$ is again an unnormalized density.
 Both density evaluation and sampling are required from the proposal in RS, again making normalizing flows well-suited. \citet{bauer2019resampled} use the Real NVP architecture \citep{dinh2016density} to parameterize a proposal distribution for RS since the coupling layers allow for fast density evaluation and sampling.